LearnOnDemandSystems/docs/lod/scripting/python_3.9.4-azure_sdk_1.13.0.md

 #Python 3.9.4 with Azure SDK 1.13.0

 This script execution environment is running Python 3.9.4 and Azure libraries (SDK) for Python.
-All packages avaiable as of 4/15/2021 are avaiable.
-The full package list is avaiable below.

 ##Accessing your lab's subscription.